DianZhang/missfish/README.md

 A sample code for training a Mask R-CNN is available under the sample folder.

 ## Trained Model
-Currently, two trained MaskRCNN models are avaliable
+Currently, two trained MaskRCNN models are avaliable (WARNING: old Google drive are not work any more, and I no longer have acces to it.
+I am trying to find the model and find a new place for it).
 - retrained (training loss: 0.7314, validation loss:1.3885, validation mAP: 0.6228472, test mAP: 0.60101705):
 [download](https://drive.google.com/file/d/17O1r7u1WMn2aAWlgSTv8-7-FgOYF0W2S/view?usp=sharing)
 - trained from scrach (training loss: 1.8018, validation loss: 1.6753, validation mAP: 0.09471174753137171, test mAP: 0.09028191691404833):